x-square/analytics/23-12-data-analytics.md

 -   [Banking](https://sloanreview.mit.edu/article/seizing-opportunity-in-data-quality): Inaccuracies cost companies between 15% and 25% of revenue
 -   [Digital commerce](https://www.demandgen.com/dirty-data-what-is-it-costing-you): Up to 25% of B2B database contacts contain inaccuracies
 -   [Marketing and sales](https://www.dqglobal.com/blog/why-bad-data-is-wasting-your-marketing-efforts): 99% of companies are actively tackling data quality in some way
--   [Healthcare](https://www.techtarget.com/searchhealthit): Duplicate records can be 10% and even up to 20% of a hospital’s electronic health records
+-   [Healthcare](https://www.techtarget.com/searchhealthit): Duplicate records can be 10% and even up to 20% of a hospital's electronic health records

 ### Common data-cleaning pitfalls\]